sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 When prompted for your password, type it and press Enter.

+!!! note
-**There is no cursor or '●' character appearing while you type your password.
-This is normal.**
+  There is no cursor or '●' character appearing while you type your password.
+This is normal.

 After a few seconds, you should be logged into the *head node* and ready to begin.